sarihammad/shortenit/README.md

-# ShortenIt – Scalable URL Shortener with Distributed Hashing, Redis Caching, and Kafka
+# ShortenIt – Scalable URL Shortener

 **ShortenIt** is a high-performance, production-grade URL shortening service built to handle high traffic with speed, resilience, and fault tolerance.